Processing pipeline details¶

 which is an atlas-based brain extraction workflow.

 fast is utilized for brain tissue segmentation.

-Finally, spatial normalization to standard spaces is performed using ANTs’
+Finally, spatial normalization to MNI-space is performed using ANTs’

 in a multiscale, mutual-information based, nonlinear registration scheme.